NUM-Forschungsdatenplattform/num-portal-webapp/docs/04_projects/02_projects_editor/02_projects_editor.md

 #### Researchers
-The last section of the project screen is the researchers section, here researchers can be assigned to the project.
-By clicking the *Add researchers* button.
+Select the researchers who are allowed to research on your project by clicking the *Add researchers* button.
+After approval is granted and the project is started, researchers can retrieve data.
+Even after the project has started, you can still customize the list of authorized researchers.

 ```{figure} images/project_researchers.png
 ---